amazur31/family-budget/README.md

 1. Connect to the PostgreSQL database.

 2. Create a database named "FamilyBudgetDB".

-   TIP: If you're new to PostgreSQL, you can use PgAdmin to connect to it, which is similar to SSMS or Azure Data Studio.

 3. Run the following command in Visual Studio to initialize user secrets for the project: